Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 #### Step 5.
 Disabling Azure AD authentication

 Still on the **App Services** portal, click on the **Authentication/Authorization** blade.
-There, make sure that the App Services Authentication is switched off.
+There, make sure that the **App Services Authentication** is switched off (and nothing else is checked), as we are using our own authentication logic.

 ![auth1](../Misc/ch3_auth.png)